bcgov/moh-keycloak-user-management/README.md

 npm run test:e2e
 ```

 The end-to-end tests require LDAP user credentials.
-The username `testcafe`, and the password is in KeePass.
+The username `testcafe`, and the password is in the MoH KeePass.
 Set the password in an OS environment variable named `TESTCAFE_PASSWORD`.

-Note that these instructions only apply to CGI's Keycloak server which has an LDAP identify provider configured.
+Note that these instructions only apply to the MoH's Keycloak server which has an LDAP identify provider configured.
 To use a different Keycloak server you would need to update the "login" portion of the tests to use your identity provider.

 ### Lints and fixes files
 ```